 Important MIME types for Web developers

-This is the default value for textual files.
-Even if it really means unknown textual file, browsers assume they can display it.
+This is the default for textual files.
+Even if it really means "unknown textual file," browsers assume they can display it.

 text/plain file from a

-<link> element declaring a CSS files, they will not recognize it as a valid CSS files if presented with
+<link> element declaring a CSS file, they will not recognize it as a valid CSS file if presented with

 text/plain.
 The CSS mime type

 CSS files used to style a Web page must be sent with